qqUber/LenovoLegionToolkit/README.md

 ## Compatibility

-Lenovo Legion Toolkit is made for Lenovo Legion laptops, and other similar laptops like Ideapad Gaming, LOQ and their Chinese variants.
+LOQ Toolkit is made for Lenovo LOQ laptops, and other similar laptops like Legion, Ideapad Gaming, and their Chinese variants.

-Generations 6 (MY2021), 7 (MY2022), 8 (MY2023) and 9 (MY2024) are supported, although some features also work on the 5th generation (MY2020).
+Generations 6 (MY2021), 7 (MY2022), 8 (MY2023), 9 (MY2024) and **10 (MY2025)** are supported, although some features also work on the 5th generation (MY2020).
 Issues related to devices older than Gen 6 or that are not Legions are out of scope of this project.

+**Gen 10 Support includes:**
+- Legion 9i Gen 10 (18IAX10)
+- Legion 5i/7i/Pro 5i/Pro 7i Gen 10 (16IAX10, 15IAX10)
+- LOQ Gen 10 Intel (15IRX10, 17IRX10)
+- LOQ Gen 10 AMD (15AHP10)

 If you are getting an incompatible message on startup, you can check the *Contribution* section down at the bottom, to see how can you help.
 Keep in mind, that not always I can make all options compatible with all hardware since I do not have access to it.